CitizenOneX/frame-msg-webbluetooth/example/EXAMPLES.md

     const deviceId = await frame.connect();
     console.log('Connected to:', deviceId);

-    // Send a break signal to the Frame in case it is in a loop await frame.sendBreakSignal();

     // debug only: check our current battery level and memory usage const battMem = await frame.sendLua('print(frame.battery_level() .. " / " .. collectgarbage("count"))', {awaitPrint: true});
     console.log(`Battery Level/Memory used: ${battMem}`);